cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

     - {entry: '0xcffc', leave: '0xd000', mode: 'model'}  # sscanf@plt
 [...]
 ```
-As can be seen in the code excerpt above, hooks include, beside `entry` and `leave` addresses, a
+As can be seen in the code excerpt above, hooks include - beside `entry` and `leave` addresses - a
 parameter `mode`.
 This parameter can be used to distinguish multiple hooking implementations that
 will be executed instead of the actual function's assembly instructions.
 [Morion](https://github.com/pdamian/morion) currently implements (only) a handful of hooks for
-common _libc_ functions, with supported modes of `skip`, `model` or `taint`.
-More details regarding
+common _libc_ functions, with supported modes of `skip`, `model` or `taint` (TODO: Add reference).
-hooking during trace collection can be found in section
+More details regarding hooking during trace collection can be found in section
 [How Hooking Works](./4_tracing.md#how-hooking-works) below.
 ## Run
 Use the following steps to create a **trace** of the binary _circled_, while it is targeted with a